openebs/openebs/k8s/hyperconverged/tutorial-configure-openebs-gke.md

 ### Add iSCSI Support

-SSH into the nodes of the cluster to install open-iscsi package.
+SSH into the nodes of the cluster (Google Cloud Platform --> Compute Engine --> VM instances) to install open-iscsi package.
 OpenEBS 0.3 uses iscsi to connect to the block volumes.

 ```
 sudo apt-get update